-This is the night that your spouse will get their assignment for their next air frame and base.
+This is the night that your will get your assignment for your next air frame and base.
 It usually takes place two-three weeks before graduation at the Columbus Club on base.
 Everyone from the base is invited.
 Family and friends are welcome to join as well.
 Visit the Visitor Center outside the main gate to obtain base passes for your family and friends who are not affiliated with the DoD.